Top Tips for Travelling with your Pet

 4. Safety First

-If you're travelling with your dog, we've got a range of products to keep them safe.
-There are Booster Seats for doggies who love to watch the world go by.
-They are available in two sizes and are fitted with an internal harness attachment to keep them secure.
-Outdoor Paws make Travel Pods in five different sizes, which you can use both in the car and as a comfortable bed for them to sleep in while you're away.
+If you're travelling with your dog, we've got a range of car products to keep both your pet and your seats protected.
+A travel crate can help keep your dog contained and feeling safe in their own little den.
 There's also a range of dog harnesses and other car restraints.
 If you've got a large dog or an older friend who has difficulty getting into the car, try a dog ramp to make it easy for both of you.

 If your feline friend is along for the ride, a cat carrier will help to keep them safe.
-There's are also suitable for small dogs.
-If your cat is using one of these for the first time, try leaving it around the house the week before so they can investigate it for themselves.
-Place a comfy blanket inside and they may even use it willingly as their new favourite snoozing spot.
+These are also suitable for small dogs.
+If your cat is using one of these for the first time, I highly suggest reading my colleague Dr. Kes's article below.

 5. Calming Aids and Nausea Remedies